zacwong2151/tp/docs/DeveloperGuide.md

 * 2a.
 Invalid Command Word.
     * 2a1. iVolunteer prompts Volunteer Coordinator to provide a valid command.
+    * 2a2.
+User enters correct command.

-      Use case resumes from step 2.
+      Use case resumes from step 3.

 * 2b.
 Invalid event id.
     * 2b1. iVolunteer requests for the correct command with valid event id.